 More recently, Fainaru-Wada, investigative reporter Mike Kessler and producer Greg Amante revealed the story of a track coach who allegedly had been molesting dozens of boys and young men over the past five decades.
 The reporting led to the coach’s arrest in two separate jurisdictions.

 Fainaru-Wada’s additional work at ESPN has included: A story exposing abuses by coaches at NBA-run training academies in China; the inside story of how NBC’s Bob Costas went from broadcast icon to being yanked as host of the 2018 Super Bowl; an examination of how Russia exerted influence on FIFA in the lead-up to the 2018 World Cup; an investigation into a domestic violence case against women’s soccer superstar Hope Solo; and a dissection of the NFL’s inconsistent record on punishing players accused of domestic abuse.

-Previously, at the San Francisco Chronicle, the work of Fainaru-Wada and colleague Lance Williams on the BALCO steroids case earned them a string of national honors, including the George Polk, Edgar A. Poe, Dick Schaap Excellence in Journalism and Associated Press Sports Editors awards.
-In March 2006 Fainaru-Wada and Williams published “Game of Shadows: Barry Bonds, BALCO, and the Steroids Scandal That Rocked Professional Sports,” which became an immediate New York Times best-seller and prompted Major League Baseball to launch an investigation into steroid use in its sport.
+At the San Francisco Chronicle, Fainaru-Wada and colleague Lance Williams earned a string of national honors in 2004 and 2005 for their coverage of the BALCO steroids scandal.
+In March 2006, Fainaru-Wada and Williams published “Game of Shadows.”
+The book became a New York Times bestseller and prompted Major League Baseball to investigate steroid use in its sport.

 Fainaru-Wada is a graduate of Northwestern’s Medill School of Journalism.